echoCTF/echoCTF.RED/docs/ansible/README.md

 ```

 ## Docker servers
-Setup a Debian system to be used as docker master (docker server).
-Docker
+Configure a Debian system to be used as docker server.
+Docker servers are
-masters are systems that we control remotely in order to run deploy targets
+systems that we control remotely in order to deploy targets that are assigned
-that are assigned to them.
+to them.

 This allows the distribution of multiple targets on any number of servers on
 the network.